 As well as offering our 10-year guarantee, we would also like our customers to be aware that all of our uPVC windows are made from 100% recycled materials. uPVC is exceptionally recyclable, so when it eventually runs out of its approximate 20-year life, it can be salvaged and remade into new uPVC windows!
 As a plastic material, it is important that we keep it in circulation rather than dispose of it in landfills or into the sea.
 Therefore, here at Chigwell Window Centre, we assure you that your new uPVC window is completely recycled and recyclable.
 Therefore you can remain environmentally conscious whilst deciding on the style you’re after.

 If you’re interested in any of Chigwell Window Centre’s uPVC windows, don’t hesitate to contact us using our online form today!
 Enter your contact details and the product you’re interested in, and one of our team will get back to you shortly.
 We also have a simple to use pricing tool to help you get a quick quote within minutes!
 Finally, we have several showrooms across Romford, Loughton and our Manchester Trade showroom!
 Pop in Monday to Friday to get a look for yourself or make an appointment for a Saturday or Sunday look.

 If you would like a quote on our incredible range of windows, doors and glazed extensions then please get in touch with us today.

 If you would like to visit our showroom or to have one of our experienced team members come and visit you then book an appointment today.

-Chigwell Window Centre offer a range of home improvements to homeowners in Essex and the surrounding areas and trade in Manchester.
+Chigwell Window Centre offer a range of home improvements to homeowners in Essex and the surrounding areas.
 Whether you want premium bifold doors or high-quality uPVC windows, we have something for everyone.
 Start your free online quote today and get a competitive double glazing cost.Start Your Quote